Traverse the fabled sea corridor on a High Arctic expedition with Seabourn.

 Sailing through the Northwest Passage is a rare travel experience that has been hundreds of years in the making.
 European explorers first searched for the elusive passage – which connects the Atlantic and Pacific oceans – during the 15th century, only to be turned back time and again by treacherous weather conditions and thick sea ice.
 It took until 1906 for the first successful transit of this important trade route, which is sure to be a highlight of Seabourn’s Arctic Expedition voyages in 2023.

 The idea for such a sea route was first proposed by Greek mathematician Ptolemy in the 2nd century AD; it took on more urgency by the 1400s, when the vast Ottoman Empire held a virtual monopoly on overland trade routes between Europe and Asia.
-While some early explorers headed east over present-day Norway and Arctic Russia (see post, Navigating the Northeast Passage), others journeyed around Greenland and through the Canadian Arctic Archipelago.
+While some early explorers headed east over present-day Norway and Arctic Russia, others journeyed around Greenland and through the Canadian Arctic Archipelago.
 Such a passage would offer a shorter, safer transport than the arduous trip around Cape Horn.
 (Even present-day ships could shave nearly 4,400 miles from the current transit through the Panama Canal.)

 Venetian navigator John Cabot first set out to find the fabled passage in 1492 from his then-home in England, landing somewhere in the Canadian Maritime islands.
 His second expedition in 1498 never returned.
 French explorer Jacques Cartier led three voyages in the mid-1500s, discovering Prince Edward Island and the St. Lawrence River, but never locating the Northwest Passage.
 The most infamous of these failed attempts was the Franklin Expedition, which departed England in the spring of 1845 and was last spotted that July in Baffin Bay.
 Numerous expeditions were sent in search of the lost party, but to no avail; many suffered a similar fate.